bevyengine/rfcs/rfcs/301-editor-data-model.md

 <!-- - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before the feature PR is merged?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC? -->

+1. How do we store string instances?
+Storing a `String` requires an extra heap allocation per string and makes `GameObject` non-copyable.
+Interning and using an ID would solve this.

 ## \[Optional\] Future possibilities